kmnis/kmnis.github.io/_posts/2021-02-25-a-beginners-tutorial-for-extended-connectivity-fingerprints.md

 ```

 ### Step 4 - Converting the identifiers to a bit vector
-Now, the last step that's left is to convert these identifiers into a computer usable bit vector.
+Now, the last step that's left is to convert these identifiers into a computer-usable bit vector.
 The steps for this part are straightforward:
-1. First, the user has to make a choice on the length of the fingerprint vector.
+1. First, the user has to choose the length of the fingerprint vector.
 Traditionally, a length of 1024 is used.
-2. Once the length is decided, we initiliaze a zero-vector of the decided length.
+2. Once the length is decided, we initialize a zero-vector of the decided length.
 ```python
 import numpy as np
 fp = np.zeros(1024)
 print(fp)
 # array([0., 0., 0., ..., 0., 0., 0.])
 ```
 3. Now, divide each identifier with the vector length (1024) and calculate the remainder.
-In programming languages like Python, it can be achieved by using `%` operator. e.g. `-4080868480043360372 % 1024` = `908`.
+In programming languages like Python, it can be achieved by using the `%` operator. e.g. `-4080868480043360372 % 1024` = `908`.
 Similarly, calculate the reminder for all the identifiers.
 ```python
 remainders = [908, 331, 244, 520, 475, 176, 849, 840, 707, 742, 84, 553, 632, 358]
 ```